asifrahaman13/superquery/CONTRIBUTING.md

 `bun install`

-Next, you can run the code.

-`bun run dev`

 Now rename .env.example to .env file.

 `mv .env.example .env`

+Next, you can run the front-end application.

+`bun run dev`

 ## Run with docker

-The best way of utilizing the docker is through the docker-compose file.
+The best way to utilize the docker is through the docker compose file.

 `docker compose up -d`